hackdou/initblog.com/_posts/2018-01-18-bitcoin1-cracking-usb.markdown

 ## Happy Hacking!
 Have fun with this!
 If you have any questions or need any help, feel free to reach out.

-And seriously - don't fucking steal any bitcoins that don't belong to you.
-We all want this stuff to be mainstream one day, and that isn't going to happen if people don't feel safe using them.